Mailtrap vs Postmark

 Which is more popular, Mailtrap or Postmark?

-On the Knock platform, Mailtrap handled <1M messages from December 12th to March 12th compared to 25M–100M for Postmark.
-Mailtrap is currently trending upward in adoption, while Postmark volume has remained stable.
+On the Knock platform, Mailtrap handled <1M messages from January 1st to March 31st compared to 25M–100M for Postmark.
+Mailtrap is currently seeing declining volume, while Postmark volume has remained stable.

 Can I use both Mailtrap and Postmark together?